RifkieNurdianAdiNugroho/admin-dashboard/README.md

 ## Overview

-This is a starter template using the following stack:
+This is a Page Dashboard using the following stack:

 - Framework - [Next.js (App Router)](https://nextjs.org)
 - Language - [TypeScript](https://www.typescriptlang.org)